smartdevicelink/sdl_evolution/proposals/NNNN-Add-RPC-Conflict-Management.md

 1. Add `InterruptManager` to the SDL Core source code to manage RPC conflicts.
 2. Add `InterruptManagerConfig` that sets RPC priority to the SDL Core configuration file.
-3. Add guidelines for OEMs such as InterruptManagerConfig placement and setting method on SDLC official website.
+3. Add guidelines for OEMs such as `InterruptManagerConfig` placement and setting method on SDL Developer Portal (smartdevicelink.com).

 ## Alternatives considered